entur/firebase-config-sync/README.md

 -c, --config <path>     Config file to find config files map in.
 Default: .firebaserc -P, --project <names>   Comma-separated list of project names to deploy to.
 Default is all projects.
 -q, --quiet             Disable all logging
+-f, --file <path>       Custom file to use instead of those in the config file.
+Must be used together with --project with a single argument.
 ```

 ### Get